lemonase/lemonase.github.io/content/posts/exploring-chrome-user-data.md

 Once you know the table and column where data stored, you can do pretty much anything with it a few examples would be

-Export your browsing history from History db as a csv
+Export whole url table from History database as a csv

 ```sh
 sqlite3 History '.mode csv' 'SELECT * FROM urls' '.exit' > ~/history.csv
 ```

-Get the urls where you have login data saved from 'Login Data' db
+Get all origin_urls from logins table in 'Login Data' database

 ```sh
 sqlite3 'Login Data' 'SELECT origin_url FROM logins' '.exit' > ~/login_urls.txt
 ```

-Get search engine "keywords" from 'Web Data' db
+Get "keywords" used for search engines stored in 'Web Data' database.
+Output is in json format

 ```sh
 sqlite3 'Web Data' '.mode json' 'SELECT * FROM keywords' | jq